1994 Dublin South-Central by-election: Democratic Left

 One of the first candidates to declare their intention to run was Dublin City Councillor and former TD for the constituency Eric Byrne.
-Byrne was elected at the 1989 general election as a Workers' Party TD, but stood as a candidate for Democratic Left at the 1992 general election.
+Byrne was elected at the 1989 general election as a Workers' Party TD.
+In early 1992, he was one of six Workers' Party TDs to joined the new Democratic Left party, and contested the 1992 general election under that label.
 After a long count, Byrne lost his seat to Fianna Fáil's Ben Briscoe by five votes.